abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![An equivalence diagram](../11_natural_transformations/equivalent_orders_functors.svg)

-The answer: exactly when those three objects are isomorphic to one-another: if we draw those green arrows in a different way (remember, this is the same category on the top and the bottom), we can see that these are are exactly the arrows that enable us to construct a two-way transformation (i.e. an *isomorphism*) between the two functors (the others are just identity arrows).
+The answer becomes trivial if we draw the isomorphism arrows connecting the three "interesting" objects in a different way (remember, this is the same category on the top and the bottom) --- we can see that these are exactly the arrows that enable us to construct a an isomorphism between the two functors (the others are just identity arrows).

 ![An equivalence diagram, showing a transformation](../11_natural_transformations/equivalent_orders_transformation.svg)